simoncrowe/ansible-raspberry-pi-dat/README.md

 This repo automates setting up a Raspberry Pi as a hyper/https server.
-It uses [Homebase](https://github.com/beakerbrowser/homebase) to pin hyperdrves and NGINX to securely handle requests to Homebases's HTTP service. with the following basic features:
+It uses [Homebase](https://github.com/beakerbrowser/homebase) to pin hyperdrves and NGINX to securely handle requests to Homebase's HTTP service. with the following basic features:
 - Pin one hyperdrive with a HTTPS mirror.
 - Pin as many hyperdrives as you need without HTTPS mirroring.